DuckbillResearch

 The people who use Duckbill are not developers, early adopters or tinkerers.
 They expect reliability over autonomy.
 They want minimal back-and-forth.
 They need an agent that does the obvious thing without being told — not one that asks five clarifying questions before acting on something straightforward.

 Our AI systems operate in complex environments: sub-agents, human copilots, vendor phone calls, web research, models of different capability levels — each with their own failure rates.
-A good LLM brain needs enough world model to make sound decisions, without being overconfident about hard facts it doesn't actually have.
+A good LLM brain needs enough world model to make sound decisions, without confusing fluency for certainty on details that require verification.

 It needs to know when to trust a tool output and when to question it.
 When to advocate for the client and when to defer to a human collaborator.
 When to act immediately and when to ask one more question.
 When to tell the client something they don't want to hear.
-DuckBench is a growing collection of real situations drawn from production — each one simple enough that any human assistant with six months of experience would get it right.
-The test is whether AI can do the same.
+DuckBenchis a growing collection of real situations drawn from production — each testing a specific cognitive capability that determines whether the service delivers or breaks down.
+We expect scores to improve across model generations, and our system is built to leverage that improvement.

 Results